tswann/tswann.github.com/source/_posts/2014-12-23-simple-hive-udfs.markdown

 I've been giving some thought to the problem of building a reliable and maintainable code base on the Hadoop platform.

-Potentially you risk throwing together Hive, Pig and Impala scripts, shell, Python, Java MapReduce and all the other various kinds of extensibility points that the platform offers up.
+Potentially you risk throwing together Hive, Pig and Impala scripts, shell, Python, Java MapReduce and all the other various kinds of extensibility points that the platform offers up and ending up with a real mish-mash which is difficult to reason about and to maintain.

 Frameworks like [Cascading](http://www.cascading.org) would appear to offer a solution - a framework to help orchestrate the myriad of abstractions and execution engines that go with Hadoop by building a consistent and testable Java code base.